 11. Ability to handle small tools and equipment.

-12. Must be able to successfully pass a background check and drug test.
+12. Must be able to pass a background check and drug test.

 ADDITIONAL PREFERRED QUALIFICATIONS